Chart Color Schemes

 Rochedale - Burbank's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Rochedale - Burbank shows excellent health outcomes across all age groups, with very low prevalence of common health conditions.
-Private health cover stands at approximately 59% (7,930 people), higher than Greater Brisbane's 52.4%.
+Rochedale-Burbank shows excellent health outcomes across all ages, with very low prevalence of common conditions.
+Approximately 59% of its total population (7,930 people) have private health cover, higher than Greater Brisbane's 52.4%.

-The most prevalent medical conditions are asthma and mental health issues, affecting 4.7% and 4.2% respectively.
-83.5% of residents report no medical ailments, compared to 75.7% in Greater Brisbane.
-The area has 10.2% (1,369 people) aged 65 and over, lower than Greater Brisbane's 14.3%.
-Seniors' health outcomes align with the general population's profile.
+The most prevalent conditions are asthma and mental health issues, affecting 4.7% and 4.2% respectively.
+A majority, 83.5%, report being free from medical ailments compared to 75.7% in Greater Brisbane.
+Rochedale-Burbank has a lower proportion of seniors aged 65 and over at 10.2% (1,369 people) than Greater Brisbane's 14.3%.
+Senior health outcomes align with the general population's profile.

 Frequently Asked Questions - Health